City landscape of Prague with buildings

 • Approved for BA 3033W

-Traveling Seminars: There are two Traveling Seminars built into each Core Class.
+Traveling Seminars: There are two Traveling Seminars built into the program.
 One Traveling Seminar is 9 days long and typically brings students to Moravia, Poland, and Austria.
 The second Traveling Seminar is typically 4 days long and goes to Hungary.
 The cost of transportation, housing, and some group meals are covered in the total program fee for the Travel Seminars and the exact itinerary varies based on the course.
-Carlson students will be joined on the Traveling Seminars by other CET Prague students from other U.S. institutions.

 • GPA minimum: 3.0